Tube Bender Scoring Methodology

 Method: Tier-basedMax 3 pts

-• 0 pts – no meaningful written warranty, sold as-is, or warranty not mentioned.
+• 0 = no meaningful written warranty / sold as-is / not mentioned

-• 1 pt – some warranty language present, but short, limited, or vague in duration/coverage.
+• 1 = short, limited, or vague coverage

 Data sources & verification